algolia/instantsearch-labs/voice-search-widget/InstantSearch.js/README.md

 ## Description

 This is a Voice Search Widget.
-It is using the Chrome API when running on Chrome but it is using the Google Cloud Platform Speech-To-Text API when running on any other browsers.
+It is using the Chrome API when running on Chrome but it is using the [Google Cloud Platform Speech-to-Text](https://cloud.google.com/speech-to-text/) API when running on any other browsers.

 **Table of Contents**